 Unfortunately, due to the pandemic, far more planning will now be involved in choosing and visiting countries, but it doesn’t hurt to start with a list of all the foreign countries you’d love to visit!

-Eventually, countries will become more accessible again, so write down your dream destinations and begin planning your routes to get there.
+Countries are now becoming much more accessible again, so write down your dream destinations and begin planning your routes to get there.

 Here’s how I’d go about it;